 Focus on selected authors and works of modern American fiction, poetry, nonfiction, and drama.
-Meets the arts & letters requirement for the AAOT degree.
-Recommended: Placement in RD-115 & placement in WR-121.
+Recommended: Placement in RD-115; pass WR-095 or placement in WR-121.

-ENG-260 Introduction to Women Writers 4 credits, not offered every year 4 class hours/week
+ENG-260 Introduction to Women Writers 4 credits, not offered every year

 Study of women writers and women's roles in plays, poems, and fiction.
-Meets the arts & letters requirement for the AAOT degree.
-Recommended: Placement in RD-115 & placement in WR-121.
+Recommended: Placement in RD-115; pass WR-095 or placement in WR-121.

-ENG-266 The Literature of War 4 credits, not offered every year 4 class hours/week
+ENG-266 The Literature of War 4 credits, not offered every year

 Fiction, poetry, nonfiction, and popular song lyrics dealing with the experience of war.
 Writers such as Crane, Remarque, Trumbo, Heller, Vonnegut, Owen, Sassoon, and writers of the Vietnam War will be examined and discussed.
-Meets the arts & letters requirement for the AAOT degree.
-Recommended: Placement in RD-115 & placement in WR-121.
+Recommended: Placement in RD-115; pass WR-095 or placement in WR-121.

-ENG-275 The Bible As Literature 4 credits, not offered every year 4 class hours/week
+ENG-275 The Bible As Literature 4 credits, not offered every year

 Historical and literary approach to the Hebrew Bible, Apocrypha, and New Testament.
-Meets the arts & letters requirement for the AAOT degree.
-Recommended: Placement in RD-115 & & placement in WR-121.
-Also offered as an online course.
+Note: Certain sections of ENG-275 are offered online.
+Recommended: Placement in RD-115; pass WR-095 or placement in WR-121.